 Mimi Miller, PhD

-Dr. Miller teaches and supervises pre-service teachers in the Multiple Subject Credential Program and the Rural Teacher Residency Program.
-She received her PhD in educational psychology from Stanford University in 1996.
-Before coming to CSU, Chico, Miller taught middle school in the California public schools, served as a K-12 teacher educator for Project Read/Text Analysis Project at Stanford, and was senior editor at Interact (a curriculum company).
+Before coming to CSU Chico in 2001, Dr. Miller taught middle school in the California public schools, served as a K-12 teacher educator for Project Read/Text Analysis Project at Stanford, and was senior editor at Interact, an interdisciplinary curriculum company.